 After Takebayashi's explanation, the students scattered a few grains of fertilizer around the base of a cherry tree that their senior had planted as a graduation memorial tree.

-Spread fertilizer around the base of the memorial tree
+Spreading fertilizer around the base of the memorial tree

-Spread fertilizer around the base of the memorial tree
+Spreading fertilizer around the base of the memorial tree

-Sowing seeds in the field
+sowing seeds in the field

 Sow seeds evenly